 By LIM GUAN ENG

-* Lim Guan Eng is the DAP Secretary-General and MP For Bagan
+* Lim Guan Eng is DAP Secretary-General and Member of Parliament for Bagan